Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-06-molecular-vqe.md

+---
-# Variational Quantum Eigensolver: Simulating the Electronic Structure of Molecules
+title: "Variational Quantum Eigensolver: Simulating the Electronic Structure of Molecules"
+categories:
+  - Blog
+tags:
+  - tutorial
+  - TFQ
+  - VQE
+  - jupyter notebook
+  - quantum computing
+  - quantum chemistry
+  - H2
+author:
+  - Owen Lockwood
+  - Curate Section
+  - Lia Yeh Q
+  - Alberto Maldonado Romo Q
+---

+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-In this tutorial we will outline the theoretical background of the VQE and how it can be applied on a quantum computer, then show an implementation in TensorFlow-Quantum for the $H_2$ molecule.
+In this tutorial we will outline the theoretical background of the VQE and how it can be applied on a quantum computer, then show an implementation in TensorFlow-Quantum for the $$H_2$$ molecule.

 ## Problem Definition